O-X-L/ansible-webui/docs/source/usage/4_config.rst

 * **AW_ENV**

-   Used in development.
+   **Only in development**.
-   If unset or value is neither 'dev' nor 'staging' the webservice will be in production mode.
+   If unset or value is neither :code:`dev` nor :code:`staging` the webservice will be in production mode.
-   'staging' mode is close to production behavior.
+   :code:`staging` mode is close to production behavior.

-* **AW_DEBUG**

-    Enable debug output.

-    This debug mode **SHOULD ONLY BE ENABLED TEMPORARILY**!
-It could possibly open attack vectors.

 * **AW_DOCKER**